 The question of how dangerous are bird dropping to human health is not taken seriously enough and people just look at the mess, the smell and noise of the birds but rarely worry about any health dangers that are associated with birds who maybe roosting near or on air conditioning or water tanks.

-Disease from a bird or droppings is difficult since exposure to the pathogens does not always result in disease and these bird diseases are not reportable to health authorities.
+Disease from a bird droppings is difficult since exposure to the pathogens does not always result in a disease and these bird diseases are not reportable to health authorities.

-Examples of transmissible bird diseases associated with pigeons, geese, starling and house sparrows:
+Examples of transmissible bird diseases associated with pigeons, geese, starling and house sparrows are:

 - Histoplasmosis is a respiratory disease that may be fatal.
 It results from a fungus growing in dried bird droppings.